Run a job by its name

 prefix)

-# Force main pipeline job (bypasses aliases)
+# Invoke main pipeline job (bypasses aliases)

 atkins :up